vrchatapi/vrchatapi.github.io/docs/README.md

 # Unofficial VRChat API Docs

+!> **Since the servers been having alot of issues lately I will not continue any RE until they are fixed!** Also, I suggest to not use the API until the issues resolve to not cause even bigger issues.

 !> **Note!** This is an unofficial documentation, use at your own risk, these are not meant to be used by users, these are meant to be used internally for the game.

 ?> These docs are for SDK version `2017.12.12.13.36`